nazmulidris/developerlife.com/_posts/2019-10-20-idea-plugin-example-intro.md

 Files needed to be loaded from the plugin project's `testdata` directory.
-By default, IntelliJ Platform `BasePlatformTestCase` provides a location that is invalid for use by 3rd party plugins (provided by `BasePlatformTestCase.myFixture#basePath`).
+By default, IntelliJ Platform `BasePlatformTestCase` provides a location that is _invalid_ for use by 3rd party plugins (provided by `BasePlatformTestCase.myFixture#basePath`) 😳.
 This assumes that the files are in the classpath of the IntelliJ IDEA codebase itself.
 The `computeBasePath` function uses the classpath of this class in order to locate where on disk, this class is loaded from.
 And then walks up the path to locate the `testdata` folder.
 Also, note that this class uses an annotation (`@file:JvmName()`) in